Ask Slashdot: Should You Use Password Managers?

 New submitter informaticsDude writes: What do Slashdot users recommend regarding the use of password managers?
 The recent election underscored the hackability of many personal accounts.
 One solution is to use different passwords for every digital experience.
 But, of course, humans are lousy at remembering large numbers of large random strings.
 Another solution is to use a password manager.
 However, password managers have been hacked in the past, in which case you lose everything.
 How do Slashdot users balance the competing risks?
 What is a person to do?

 Should You Use Password Managers?
-(Score:1)
+(Score:2, Insightful)

 Yes.